danvonk/danvonk.github.io/posts/2023-10-02-barskoon-valley.md

 tags: personal, travel
 ---

-![The dirt road of Barskoon Valley](/images/DSCF7947.JPG "The smooth and fast road leading into Barskoon Valley")
+![The dirt road of Barskoon Valley](/images/DSCF7947.JPG "The smooth and fast road leading into Barskoon Valley.")

 On my recent trip to Kyrgyzstan, one of the highlights was the beautiful Barskoon Valley.
 On the south shore of Lake Issyk-Kul, sits the town of Barskoon